calcvids/calcvids.github.io/vids/index.md

 ## Videos

-Select the video set you would like to watch.
+Please select the video set you would like to watch

 * [1: Constant Rate of Change](1.md)
 <!--* [2: Approximating Instantaneous Rates of Change](2.md)-->